SohaWagdy/ESP8266/README.md

 # ESP8266
-A code for sending and receiving using ESP8266 module
+A code for sending and receiving using ESP8266 module using arduino